Section 1256 Contracts

 - foreign futures with CFTC and IRS approval

 - broad-based indexes and options on broad-based indexes

 (a broad-based index is one that is made up of 10 or more securities)

 - forward forex with the opt out election into Section 1256g

 (we make a case for spot forex too)

 - options on commodities/futures ETFs taxed as publicly traded partnerships

 - other non-equity options

-Section 1256 contracts bring meaningful tax savings throughout all tax brackets.
+Section 1256 contracts bring meaningful tax savings.
 These contracts have lower 60/40 tax rates, meaning 60% (including day trades) are taxed at the lower long-term capital gains rate and 40% are taxed at the short-term rate, which is the ordinary tax rate.
-At the maximum tax brackets for 2013 and 2014, the top Section 1256 contract tax rate is 28%, 12% lower than the top ordinary rate of 39.6%.
+At the maximum tax brackets for 2015 and 2016, the top Section 1256 contract tax rate is 28% — 12% lower than the top ordinary rate of 39.6%.

 Section 1256 contracts are marked-to-market (MTM) on a daily basis.
 MTM means you report both realized and unrealized gains and losses at year-end.
-(Don’t confuse it with Section 475, which is also MTM but has different tax effects.)
 Many traders have small or no open positions on Section 1256 contracts at year-end.